 COLORS CORNERS: Coaches set up bases on each corner of the field and name it after a color.
-When coach shouts that color all players have to dribble their soccer ball as fast as they can to that corner.
-Switch colors of the corners during the game.
+When the coach shouts a color all players have to dribble their soccer ball as fast as they can to that corner.
+Then switch colors of the corners during the game.